Bruce Lee: The Man, The Myth

-Bruce Lee: The Man, The Myth (李小龍傳奇, also known as Bruce Lee: The True Story) is a 1976 Hong Kong semi biographical martial arts film starring Ho Chung-tao (Bruce Li) and directed by Ng See-yuen.
+Bruce Lee: The Man, The Myth (李小龍傳奇, also known as Bruce Lee: The True Story) is a 1976 Hong Kong semi-biographical martial arts film starring Ho Chung-tao (Bruce Li) and directed by Ng See-yuen.
 The film was released in Hong Kong on 28 October 1976.

 Plot

-The film chronicles Bruce Lee's life beginning with Lee leaving China to go to the University in Seattle.
+The film chronicles Bruce Lee's life beginning with Lee leaving Hong Kong to go to the University in Seattle.
 Most of the benchmarks of Lee's later life (cast in Green Hornet television series, marriage to Linda Lee, stardom in Hong Kong, death) are covered, with a somewhat less tenuous relationship to the truth than in previous Lee biopics.